hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 ### Associate Member &mdash; $64 SGD monthly

 24-7 access.
-If you are a student or a starving hacker, all the benefits of regular membership at a reduced rate.
+If you are a student, NSF or a starving hacker, all the benefits of regular membership at a reduced rate.
 Also, if you really want to support the space, but don't come by regularly.
 Standard listing in the contributors page with up to 2 links.